 Since I’m using a Professional selling plan and I average 100 sales per month, my fees average out to $0.40 per sale.

-Since I’m selling books, my variable closing fee is $1.35.
-I also have no minimum referral fee, so I’ll calculate that as a percentage in the next step.
+Since I’m selling books, my closing fee is $1.80.
+Books have no minimum referral fee for me to worry about, so I’ll calculate the referral fee as a percentage in the next step.

-I have no FBA fees since I’m not selling via FBA.
+I have no FBA fees, since I’m handling my own fulfillment.

 The referral fee for books is 15%.
 I therefore enter 0.15 as “y.”